Skip to content

 )

-You need a locking provider to ensure safe concurrent writes when writing Delta tables to S3.
-This is because S3 does not guarantee mutual exclusion.
+You need a locking provider to ensure safe concurrent writes when writing Delta tables to AWS S3.
+This is because AWS S3 does not guarantee mutual exclusion.

 A locking provider guarantees that only one writer is able to create the same file.
 This prevents corrupted or conflicting data.